It’s wedding season!

 If you want to learn more about wedding photography, our new wedding workshop is finally here (and wouldn’t you know, chapter one is called: Communication, Planning and Happy Clients).
 Click here for more info!

 What are some things you ask your clients before the wedding?
-Comment below!
+Comment below and share your tips!